Enhydriodon: Modern revisions of African species

 In 2003, Lars Werdelin erected the species E. ekecaman from the Kanapoi palaeontological site of the Turkana Basin in Kenya (early Pliocene, ca. 5.2-4.0 Ma), describing it as one of the earliest members of the African Enhydriodon lineage.
 The species was named after the Turkana language term "ekecaman", which means "fisherman" because he suggested that fish may have been a diet for the species.
 He also declared the species "E. pattersoni ", described by R. J. G. Savage in 1978, as a nomen nudum of E. ekecaman since no type specimen or valid diagnosis was designated to it, a view supported by Morales and Pickford in December 2005.

 E. africanus, E. ekecaman, and E. hendeyi were reclassified into Sivaonyx by Pickford and Morales in December 2005, where they additionally described a new species named Sivaonyx kamuhangirei.
 The reclassification of African fossil bunodont otters into Sivaonyx had brought about continuous debate regarding the practicality of the differences between Enhydriodon and Sivaonyx, with some researchers claiming neutrality due to preferred focuses on researching the individual species instead of their genus placements.
 In 2022, the four species were eventually reclassified into Enhydriodon in a research paper by Camille Grohé et al. E. soriae was also initially sorted unto Sivaonyx but was eventually assigned to Enhydriodon, although its genus placement remains disputed.
-In 2005, Morales and Pickford sorted Enhydriodon into the newly created Enhydriodontini tribe, which they described as hosting genera of extinct bunodont otters from the Siwalik Hills and Africa including Vishnuonyx, Sivaonyx, and Paludolutra.
+In 2005, Morales and Pickford sorted Enhydriodon into the newly created Enhydriodontini tribe, which they described as hosting genera of extinct bunodont otters from the Siwalik Hills and Africa including Vishnuonyx, Sivaonyx, and Enhydriodon.
 In 2007, Pickford synonymized the species "E. aethiopicus ", previously described by Denis Geraads et al. in 2004, to Pseudocivetta ingens, an extinct member of the Viverridae family.
 In 2017, Enhydra was explicitly excluded from the Enhydriodontini tribe despite its similarities, and Paludolutra was reclassified as a sister taxon to the tribe.

 In 2011, Denis Geraads and colleagues described E. dikikae based on its remains of a partial skull and femurs in the Lower Awash of Dikika, Ethiopia, the locality dating to the middle Pliocene.
 It was described as having a notably heavier skull (albeit broken) than other Enhydriodon species or the modern sea otter.
 The species named was based directly on the site of Dikika.
 It was deemed as the largest species of Enhydriodon until another species also from Ethiopia, E. omoensis, was described from the Lower Omo Valley in 2022, dating from the late Pliocene up to the Plio-Pleistocene boundary (3.44-2.53 Ma).
 Similar to E. dikikae, the species name was derived directly from the site in which it was recovered.
 Similarly, the youngest known possible fossils of Enhydriodon from eastern Africa are also dated to the Early Pleistocene, circa 1.8-1.6 million years ago.
 In a September 2022 conference by Alberto Valenciano, Morales, and Pickford (the same month as the research paper on E. omoensis), however, they referred to certain lutrine species previously reclassified to Enhydriodon as Sivaonyx, namely S. hendeyi and S. africana.